FIELD & SAFETY RULES

 SECTION 9: UNIFORMS

-Center events normally separate players into two balanced teams and colored tape is used to designate those teams.
-We attempt to keep players in the groups that they came with when possible.
-Organizer (special) events may use uniform structures for their events and those structures, normally posted on the event page for that event, must be followed at all times.
+1. For our open play events we separated all of the players present into two balanced teams and colored tape is used to designate those teams.
+We attempt to keep players in the grounds that they came with as much as possible.
+For MILSIM events we normally used uniform patterns to help separate teams.

 SECTION 10: AGE REQUIREMENTS

-The center does not have a minimum age requirement but there are conditions that must be met.
+1. The center does not have a minimum age requirement but there are certain situations that require conditions.

-• Players aged seven (17) or younger must have parental or legal guardian consent to participate in events at the center.
-This is normally implied through completion of the online waiver.
-The behavior and actions of all minors is the responsibility of the parent or legal guardian.
+2. Players who are aged seventeen (17) or younger must have parent or legal guardian consent to participate in events at the center.
+This can be implied consent through completation of our waiver online.
+The behavior an actions of all minors is the sole responsbility of the parent or legal guardian.

-• Players aged eighteen (18) or older have no requirements nor restrictions with exception to completion of the current season’s online waiver.
+3. Players who are aged eighteen (18) or older have no other requirements or restrictions other then the completion of our waiver online.

 SECTION 11: PHSYICAL CONTACT

-Aggressive contact, roughhousing or physical violence is not tolerated at the center.
-Safety is a large part of airsoft and the main priority of the center and any physical altercations will result in immediate ejection from the center and an equivalent ban from future center events.
-That also includes threats of physical violence.
-The center also maintains a good relationship with local and state authorities and will report any instances of violent contact outside the scope of airsoft.
+1. Aggressive physical contact, roughhousing and physical violence is not tolerated at the center.
+Safety is a large part of airsoft and a main priority of the center and any physical altercations will result in immediate ejection from the center and a ban from future events held at the center.
+This includes threats of physical violence.
+We maintain a close relationship with local and state authorities and will report any incidents that occur on our property.

 SECTION 12: WEAPONS & PROHIBITED ITEMS

-Real weapons are prohibited on the field.
-That includes firearms, knives longer than 3 inches or anything else designed to bring real harm or death upon others.
-This does include machetes, axes and other brush clearing devices.
-Plastic or rubber fake weapons are permitted to be used.
+1. Real weapons, except for pocket knives and multi-tools, are prohibited on the field.
+This includes firearms, knives longer than three (3) inches or any other item designed to bring real harm or death upon others.
+This also includes machetes, axes and other brush clearing devices.
+Plastic, rubber or foam training knives are permitted on the field.

-Substances that, by design or consequence, inhibit motor function and decision making abilities are prohibited from center property.
-That includes inhaled substances (i.e. marijuana), including those with a medical card exception, and alcoholic beverages.
-Violation of this policy will result in immediate ejection from the center and an equivalent ban from future events at the center.
+2. Substances that, by design or consequence, inhibit motor function and decision making abilities are prohibited from our property.
+This includes inhaled substances (i.e. marijuana), including for players with a medical card exception, and alcoholic beverages.
+Violation of this policy will result in immediate ejection from the center and a ban from future events held at the center.

 SECTION 13: FIELD CARE

-Damage to center property, which includes obstacles (both natural and artificial) and structures, will be considered vandalism and will be handled through the proper authorities.
-Players who violate this policy will be immediately ejected from the center and an equivalent ban from future center events.
-If something is tied down, nailed down or secured in any form do not move it.
-It is there for a reason whether it be for game quality or player safety.
+1. Damage to our property, which includes obstacles (both natural and artificial) and structures, is considered as vandalism and will be handled through the proper authorities.
+Players who violate this policy will be immediately ejected from the center and will be banned from future events held at the center.
+If something is tied down, nailed down or secured do not attempt to move it.
+It is likely there for a reason whether it be for game quality or for player safety.

-Likewise, cleanliness of the center’s staging area and parking lot is the responsibility of all players.
-We provide trash cans throughout the staging area and parking lot and ask that you clean up after yourself and also do not leave any of your trash on the field.
+2. Likewise, cleanliness of the center’s staging area and parking lot is the responsibility of every player.
+We provide trash cans throughout our staging area and parking lot and ask that everyone cleans up after themselves and that they do not leave any of their trash on the field.